ricardovaltierra/slackbot/README.md

 Slackbot
 ==============

-Microverse Capstone Project which consist of a bot deveolped to interact with Slack users on a given Workspace.
+Microverse Capstone Project consisting a bot deveolped to interact with Slack users on a given Workspace.
 Build yours!

 ## What it does?
 It allows you to make a quick search by asking your bot without leaving Slack.
 Some example questions may be: